cyr-ius/viewpi-cam/README.md

 Set the `SESSION_SECRET` environment variable to a random value.

-In order to sent the wireguard configuration to clients via email (using sendgrid api) set the following environment variables
+In order to sent the viewpicam configuration to clients via email (using sendgrid api) set the following environment variables

 ```
 USERNAME: your root account